TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

       $a = 'b';

-This uses whatever language has last been set with the :ref:`codeblocks-highlight-directive` in the current file or in Includes.txt.
+This uses whatever language has last been set with the :ref:`codeblocks-highlight-directive` in the current file or in Includes.rst-txt.

 .. _writing-rest-codeblocks-syntactically-correct:
 .. _codeblocks-syntactically-correct: